AlexSabourinDev/cranberry_blog/StretchyReflections.md

 This assumption drastically simplifies the mathematics of our model.

-So we have a bunch of little surfaces that we called microfacets and we also assume that they're perfect mirrors.
+So we have a large number of little surfaces that we called microfacets and we also assume that they're perfect mirrors.

 What's next?